Mónica Santa María: Death

 Between 1:00 and 1:30 a.m. on March 13, she fired a round into the air, which was heard by the building's doorman, who thought it came from somewhere else.
 Another gunshot was heard at 3:30 a.m.
-Her body was found the following day, 32 hours after her death, laying on her bed with an apparent gunshot wound, still wearing the black dress she wore for the party.
+Her body was found the following day, 32 hours after her death, laying on her bed with an apparent gunshot wound, still wearing the black dress she wore to the party.
 Beside her were 60 flunitrazepam pills.
 Her family members altered the crime scene hoping to hide that she had committed suicide, claiming to local reporters that an accident had taken place when she was cleaning the pistol, allegedly purchased by her to protect herself after being mugged.
 Despite this, public prosecutor Dr. Juan Coraje Carranza, who arrived at the crime scene alongside police, already presumed that a suicide had taken place, which was eventually the police's conclusion after her message to Heredia was discovered on his answering machine.

 In a 2024 interview with Verónica Linares, Santa María's co-star, Almendra Gomelsky, claimed that Santa María called her phone in Miami the night prior to the party about her sadness over an argument with Heredia.
 Gomelsky suggested that she fly to the US, where she could relax and go shopping with her and Lilianne Braun, with whom she was vacationing.
 Santa María agreed and bought the plane tickets.
 After becoming aware of her suicide, they immediately returned to Peru.
 Gomelsky was tasked with the announcement of her death in Nubeluz, which began to decline until it ended in the summer of 1996.
 Monica was buried in the Jardines de la Paz cemetery in La Molina, at "Los Pinos F" pavilion.